-It is the primary goal of the Office of Vocational Rehabilitation and Office of Vocational Rehabilitation for the Blind to provide appropriate and comprehensive services to Mississippians with disabilities in a timely and effective manner, in order to assist them in obtaining or retaining successful employment.
+It is the primary goal of the Office of Vocational Rehabilitation and Office of Vocational Rehabilitation for the Blind to provide appropriate and comprehensive services to Mississippians with disabilities in a timely and effective manner, in order to assist them in obtaining, retaining and advancing in competitive integrated employment.

-Due to changes in the Rehabilitation Act and with the enactment of WIOA, new performance measures became effective July 1, 2017.
+Due to changes in the Rehabilitation Act and with the enactment of WIOA, measures for performance changed from Standards and Indicators to the Common Performance Measures effective July 1, 2017.
 Therefore, Objectives 1 and 2 in this section are no longer required by the federal grantor to be measured.
 However, as an agency, we feel that these objectives are still noteworthy and provide valuable information to the reader.
 For this Strategic Plan, these two objectives (Objective 1 and Objective 2) are being included for informational purposes only.

 The Office of Vocational Rehabilitation and the Office of Vocational Rehabilitation for the Blind are primarily responsible for assuring that services within the scope of Vocational Rehabilitation Services are available to assist eligible individuals with an individualized plan for employment in achieving their goals.